mmaxence/mmaxence.github.io/content/_index.md

 What drives me outside of bed every morning is the feeling of achievement.
 As soon as a project, a workplace can't provide that feeling anymore, I usually move on.

 I enjoy <mark>learning new things</mark>, in various ways.
-But I suck at remembering something when I can't quite find any patterns.
+But I suck at remembering something when I can't quite identify any patterns.
 I consider myself a slow learner as I like to understand why things work the way they do.
 It takes me time to learn something totally new as I go in-depth.
-But it takes no time for me to learn something adjacent or related, like a new design software as I can easily recognize patterns.
+But it takes no time for me to learn something adjacent or related, such as a new design software as I can easily recognize patterns.
 Every design softwares work pretty much the same way and I usually recommend designers to start with a pretty complex one, such as 3D modeling.
 Everything will look accessible afterwards.

 {{% /mv6 %}}
 {{% mv6 %}}